bhavik25-cpu/javascript_interview_thory/README.md

 ```

 In this example, curriedAdd is a curried version of the add function.
 It takes one argument x and returns a function that takes another argument y and performs the addition.
 This allows for partial application, where you can pass one argument to curriedAdd to create a new function (addTwo) that adds 2 to any number passed to it.

+In an interview, you can explain it in simple terms like this: Currying is just a way to break down a function that takes multiple arguments into a series of functions that each take one argument at a time.
+It’s useful because it helps you reuse functions and create more modular and maintainable code.

 ______________________________________________________________________